Optimizing Your Profile

 In addition to your Matching Information and Profile, we allow approved providers to get the ball rolling on the reviews portion of their profiles by adding up to two reviews from non-Priori clients.
 This has proven to be an effective way to attract clients.

-To add reviews to your profile, please go to your account settings and invite up to two clients you’d like to ask to submit a review.
+To add reviews to your profile, please and invite up to two clients you’d like to ask to submit a review.